-During my semester in New Zealand, I joined an internship in a small IT company in Auckland, in which I experimented different roles, from applications development to research.
+During my semester in New Zealand, I had an internship with a small IT company in Auckland, where I was lucky enough to work in different areas, from applications development to research.

 1. How I Found My Internship

 It was not difficult for me to find a company to work for, as the internship was organised by the Auckland University of Technology (AUT), as a part of the academic semester for international students.
 AUT along with INTERNeX New Zealand will match students and internship companies.
 So, after a skype meeting to get to know my skills and my goals, they were able to find the best company for me.

 The first difference I noticed immediately, compared to my home country, was the relaxed working environment and the flexible schedule, which reflects Kiwis' easy-going mindset.
 Perhaps a reason for this relaxed atmosphere was the size of the company (a larger firm may possibly require more “discipline”).